undefined

 10.Todke Falls (Todke Jharna)

-It is Nepal's second-longest waterfall, with an 85 m height.
-Todke Falls sits about 40 m west from Mai Khola or Mai Beni at an elevation of 1,600 m.
+It is Nepal's second-longest waterfall, at 85 m in height.
+Todke Falls is about 40 m west of Mai Khola or Mai Beni at an elevation of 1,600 m.

-The place is a massive draw for visitors who come here to take photos of the magnificent waterfall that appears as if it falls out of the heavens.
+The place is a massive draw for visitors who come to take photos of the magnificent waterfall, which appears to fall out of the heavens.

-Another waterfall in the region is the Dhappar Todke which is situated in the Mai Majhuwa Dhappar district.
+Another waterfall in the region is the Dhappar Todke in the Mai Majhuwa Dhappar district.

 There are also other tourism spots in Ilam alongside these areas.
-Few honorary notices are as follows:
+A few honorary notices are as follows:

 • Narayansthan